If you’re looking for things to do in Las Vegas, you most likely will find the quintessential casinos and shows experience.

 Part of Nevada’s history is how the land was used for atomic testing.
 While it does seem a bit bleak if you enjoy learning about the location, this museum is a great place to visit.

 Here guests can see an exact replica of the Control Point where testing took place.
-They also have a theater where you can experience what an above-ground test was like.
+They also have a theatre where you can experience what an above-ground test was like.

 You can learn about how Atomic Testing is portrayed in pop culture and the events that led up to the creation of the atomic testing sites.

-Visiting the National Atomic Test Museum is one of the off beaten path things to do in Las Vegas that you should’t miss.
+Visiting the National Atomic Test Museum is one of the off-beaten path things to do in Las Vegas that you shouldn’t miss.

 6 – Dine at Top of the World Restaurant

-If you’re after a dinner with a view then there’s no better place to get yourself a table.
+If you’re after having dinner with a view, then there’s no better place to get yourself a table.

 They’ve won numerous awards for their culinary offerings, including 2018’s Best of, Las Vegas Award for Best Fine Dining Restaurant, Best Restaurant with a View (no surprise!) and finally the Wine Spectator Award of Excellence 22 years in a row, from 1996 to present.